huangrh/rstarating/README.md

 - CMS's Latent Variable Model (LVM), which uses a Gaussian quadrature approximation with 30 qpoints, failed to approach the integral of the objective function.
 This also leads to hundreds of hospitals receiving an incorrect star rating.

 The package replicates the CMS's original SAS-Pack of the overall Star Rating and then fixed those issues we found.
-Click the link at the end of this page for questions or any other issues.
+Click the link at the end of this page if you have questions or any other issues.

 -----
 ### Installation